hermangroup/docs/wallets/historiacore/cmd-rpc.rst

   Send an amount to a given address. setaccount "address" "account"
   DEPRECATED.
-Sets the account associated with the given address. setprivatesendamount amount
+Sets the account associated with the given address. settxfee amount
-  Set the goal amount in HISTORIA for PrivateSend mixing. setprivatesendrounds rounds
-  Set the number of rounds for PrivateSend mixing. settxfee amount
   Set the transaction fee per kB.
 Overwrites the paytxfee parameter. signmessage "address" "message"